 Yet the earth recovered, and the small, hairy mammalian afterthought that was our ancestor prospered.
 But even this was as nothing to the huge catastrophe in the Permian, which is estimated to have caused the extinction of 95% of species.
 And the Earth went on and life continued, and species evolved.

 And if we fail?
 Well many of them will go extinct along with us, but the Earth will go on.
-It will turn in its axis and the sun will rise.
+It will turn on its axis and the sun will rise.
 And life will go on.
 Some species will prosper in the new conditions, and other species will undergo changes, and divisions will occur and new species will emerge.
+That's life.

 Humans do not have the power to snuff out life, but we do have the power to snuff out species and change the world into something we cannot live in.
 So, do we keep this little paradise we have, or do we shuffle off and leave it to more adaptable species?

 I wrote the above almost 20 years ago one morning while looking out of a north-facing Paris window while missing my cold, windy patch of Scotland (I got little sympathy).
 A lot has happened since then, but it seems little has changed.
 I have always thought of humans, and the one I know best, as rather boring.
 I look outside, four legs, six legs, eight legs, more!
 Wings!
 Burrows!
 Stings!
 What a delight for a child, and for those of us who have never quite got used to being "grown up and sensible".